YaroslavMatushevych/art-redux-disco/README.md

 Static vs. Dynamic Data: For this particular application, I believe it's beneficial not to rely heavily on Redux for state management.
 Instead, making the most out of Next.js's static and server-side rendering capabilities is more fitting.
 The data here isn't dynamic, and the app can benefit greatly from static or incremental static regeneration, leading to faster load times and a better user experience.

+Styles.
+I chose modules over tailwind css because it leads to smaller bundle and good, clean jsx.
+But both options are good.

 🚧 Installation & Setup
 First, run the development server: